Zenhayevsky/selenium_test/README.md

 🧰 Project Structure
-bash
-Copy
-Edit

 selenium_automation/
 ├── main.py                # Entry point – runs all steps in sequence
-├── login.py               # Handles browser setup and login to the system ├── form_fill.py           # Handles form filling and intermediate steps ├── file_upload.py         # Handles file upload and final confirmation
-├── utils/
+├── config/
-│   └── config.py          # Paths, constants, and settings
+│   └── settings.py          # Paths, constants, and settings
-├── assets/
+├── scripts/
-│   └── sample_file.png    # File used for upload (example)
+│   └── connexion_hazmat.py          # Paths, constants, and settings
 ├── README.md              # Project documentation
+├── requirements

 🚀 How to Run
 Make sure you have Python 3 installed.

 Install the required dependencies:

-bash
-Copy
-Edit
 pip install selenium webdriver-manager
-Place the file to upload in the assets/ folder and update the path in config.py.
+Place the image to uplodoad and update the path in settings.py.

 Run the main script:
 python main.py